Academy advocacy priorities

 Cierra Martin, MPH, Project Coordinator, Advocacy & Policy

 Federal legislative, political & grassroots advocacy staff:

 Shawn Friesen, Director, Legislative, Political and Grassroots Advocacy

 Christine O’Connor, Associate Director, Congressional Policy

-Susie Dumond, Specialist, Grassroots Advocacy & Congressional Affairs
+Susie Dumond, MA, Specialist, Grassroots Advocacy & Congressional Affairs

 Regulatory & payment policy staff:

-Leslie Stein Lloyd, Director, Regulatory & Payment Policy
+Leslie Stein Lloyd, JD, CAE, IOM, Director, Regulatory & Payment Policy

 State policy staff: